-Learn More About RMAP!
+Learn More About RMAP:

 USDA’s Rural Business-Cooperative Service administers RMAP.
 The program provides loan capital and technical assistance funding to local and regional organizations that qualify as Microenterprise Development Organizations (MDOs), which in turn provide microloans and business development technical assistance to rural microentrepreneurs.

 RMAP defines a “microentrepreneur” as a rural sole proprietorship or business with less than ten employees.
-Additionally, these potential borrowers are required to show that they cannot obtain funding from other lending sources due to lack of credit or limited business development experience.
+These potential borrowers are required to show that they cannot obtain funding from other lending sources due to lack of credit or limited business development experience.
 The microbusinesses must be located in rural areas defined as any area other than a city or town that has a population of greater than 50,000 and the urbanized area contiguous and adjacent to such a city or town according to the latest decennial census.

 MDOs are not required to be located in a rural area, but the microentrepreneurs they lend to must be in rural areas.

-RMAP has been used to:
+RMAP funds have been used to:

-Read about the latest news on RMAP on our blog!
+Read about the latest news on RMAP on our blog.

 |Fiscal Year||Annual Funding (in millions)|

-Section 6023 of the Agricultural Act of 2014 amends Section 379E(d) of the Consolidated Farm and Rural Development Act of 1961, to be codified at 7 U.S.C.
-Section 2008s(d).
+Section 6422 of the Agriculture Improvement Act of 2018 amends Section 379E(d) of the Consolidated Farm and Rural Development Act of 1961, to be codified at 7 U.S.C.
+Section 2008s.

-Last updated in October 2016.
+Last updated in August 2019.